Current research grants:

 - Determining the main controls on fault-associated dolomitisation and their influence on reservoir quality distribution (PhD project of Elliot Humphrey).
 Funded by the NERC Centre for Doctoral Training in oil & gas.
 Principal investigator and main PhD supervisor (with Joyce Neilson and Juan Diego Martín-Martín as co-supervisors).
 University of Aberdeen.

-- Improved understanding of fluid flow in partially dolomitised hydrocarbon reservoirs (PhD project of Shuqing Yao).
-Funded by the China Scholarship Council and the University of Aberdeen.
-Principal investigator and main PhD supervisor (with John Howell and Juan Diego Martín-Martín as co-supervisors).
-University of Aberdeen.
+- Prediction of structural damage, fracture cementation and fluid flow in folds associated with thrusts: application to CO 2 storage and hydrocarbon reservoirs (PhD project of Xiaolong Sun).
+Funded by the China Scholarship Council and the University of Barcelona.
+Principal investigator and main PhD supervisor (with Anna Travé and Juan Alcalde as co-supervisors).
+University of Barcelona.

 - Development of methodologies applied to risk management on induced seismicity during fluid injection in geothermal reservoirs (PhD project of Guillem Piris).
 Funded by the Institut Cartogràfic i Geològic de Catalunya (Catalan Geological Survey) and AGAUR (Catalan government, industrial doctorate).
 Co-investigator and PhD co-supervisor (with Albert Griera as main supervisor).
 Autonomous University of Barcelona.

 - Listening through rock salt: Quantifying petrofabrics and seismic velocity anisotropy of evaporites to improve seismic imaging (PhD project of Johanna Heeb).
 Funded by the Curtin-Aberdeen universities alliance.
 Co-investigator and PhD co-supervisor (with Nick Timms and Dave Healy as PIs and main supervisors).
 Curtin University (Australia) and University of Aberdeen.